roukna/J.O.B-Training-Linux-1/exercise5.md

 # J.O.B-Training-Network Commands Assignment

-## You will now practice the network commands in linux using the previously cloned repo that will track your work.
+## You will now practice the network commands in Linux using the previously cloned repo that will track your work.

 ### Exercise 1 wget
 In a terminal window practice the wget command.
 This command is used to download files from the internet without a browser.